Skip to Content

 Real Property Management Fairmate Manager Meeting with Property Owners to Assess their Rental PropertyLessening the tax liability on your San Gabriel rental property is worth the effort if you have the opportunity.
 Regardless of if you are new to investing in rental property or a seasoned professional, analyzing your San Gabriel property value assessment to determine whether it’s right is time well spent.

-At Real Property Management Fairmate, we instruct all our landlords to take the time to do this because one might discover that the assessment is excessive, which once re-evaluated can lead to lower property taxes.
+At Real Property Management Fairmate, we instruct all our landlords to take the time to do this because one might discover that the assessment is excessive, which, once re-evaluated, can lead to lower property taxes.
 There are many ways to determine whether your current property assessment is precise.

 How a Property Should be Assessed

 Properties are typically assessed annually by a town or city’s assessor.
-In a majority of cases, the assessor evaluates the current status of your property and any improvements made and the current market conditions for similar homes in your area, and then they multiply that by the area’s level of assessment as established by the municipality.
+In a majority of cases, the assessor evaluates the current status of your property any improvements made, and the current market conditions for similar homes in your area, and then they multiply that by the area’s level of assessment as established by the municipality.
 If you have a multi-family building, the assessor will factor into the valuation the income realized from the property over the past year minus maintenance costs.
-The cost of replacing the home is also considered in determining its assessment.
+The cost of replacing the home is also considered when determining its assessment.

 If you open your annual property tax bill and almost collapse from shock at the figures, take some deep breaths and then carefully consider the options you have to reduce the tax bill.
 One thing to remember, however, is that there is a deadline to dispute the assessment.
 Most municipalities will offer you 30 to 60 days after you receive the assessment to challenge it.